 - Must have a valid driver’s license, safe driving record and liability insurance as required by Wyoming State Law.
 Driving records are reviewed annually.

-- Wyoming Child and Family Development requires an initial statement of health from a licensed healthcare provider and a renewed statement every 5 years.
+- Wyoming Child and Family Development requires an initial statement of health from a licensed healthcare provider and a health status annual assessment.

 - Must be able to work with families and children birth through age 5.

 - Must possess visual acuity and stamina to read technical material for extended periods of time, including computer work, email, etc.